adomhamza/adomhamza/README.md

 🔭  I’m currently working on a Mobile app with Flutter.

-🌱  I’m learning currently Flutter and Dart.
+🌱  Currently honing my Flutter and Dart skills with Flutter Apprentice.

-💫  Participating in the #100DaysOfCode challenge on twitter.
+💫  Picking up python language on the side.

 ⚡️  Anime addict